parekhjigar/parekhjigar/README.md

 **A strong full stack developer with a Master of Information Technology specialized in Intelligent Systems.
 Skilled in Deep Learning, Computer Vision and NLP.**

-- 🔭 I’m currently working on Full Stack Development for Book an Artist
+- 🔭 I’m currently working as Software Engineer for Book an Artist - http://bookanartist.co
 - 🌱 I’m currently learning GraphQL
 - 💬 Ask me about: React, Node
 - 📫 How to reach me: hello@parekhjigar.com